2i2c-org/team-compass/practices/meetings.md

 The timekeeper's role is primarily to assist the Meeting Facilitator in moving the meeting forward.

 :::{admonition} Responsibilities of the Timekeeper
-- Keep track of the current time, and proivde the Facilitator / meeting attendees cues that help them decide when to move things forward.
+- Keep track of the current time, and provide the Facilitator / meeting attendees cues that help them decide when to move things forward.
 :::

 ## Kinds of recurring meetings